SalesforceCommerceCloud/b2c-crm-sync/README.md

 4. Create the Salesforce ScratchOrg .env configuration properties.
 Follow the guidance above, and specify the type of scratchOrg to generate.

 > The 'base' scratchOrg profile supports Accounts and Contacts.
 The 'personaccounts' scratchOrg profile supports PersonAccounts.
-If any other value is provided, the 'base' profile will be defaulted.
+The 'base' profile will be defaulted if an unrecognized value exists.

 #### List the Available Salesforce Orgs